 I was diagnosed with autism (Asperger Syndrome specifically) at age 14, shortly after I was graduating from Junior High.
 I wish I would have known sooner, however, because it would have saved me many headaches with understanding why I felt so out of place with others, and why I feared that any little thing I said or did would cause others to stare at me, avoid me, or ridicule me.

 Autism is when the brain develops a difficulty filtering sensory stimulation (sounds, sights, touches, etc.) and interpreting them.
 It is also defined by inhibited social skills.
-This is all due to the brain hard-wiring itself differently.
-It is not something that can be cured or changed medically, despite some popular but uneducated beliefs with diets or other treatments.
+This is all due to the brain being hard-wired differently.
+It is not something that can be cured or changed medically, despite some popular beliefs with diets or other treatments.
 It can be coped with, however.

 What is it like to have autism?

 As an individual with autism, I have had countless experiences using phrases incorrectly and getting stared at awkwardly from crowds.
 I have had peers make fun of me or tease me for flapping my hands, pacing back and forth, and other forms of repetitive motor activity - something I cannot stop myself from doing.
 I have made many embarrassing mistakes as a professional, as well, because of my autism where I was oblivious to simple, but very important tasks or misunderstood certain practices -although I am fortunate to have advocates for me in the workplace.

 Even before I knew I had autism, I was lucky to have had loyal friends in my life who - while they too could become frustrated - stuck with me through it all.
 I feel my success today was brought on my them, which is why I cannot stress enough the importance of love, compassion, laughter, loyalty, and inspiration from others.